 Conservative Management: What We Chose and Why

 After consulting with both our regular vet and an orthopedic specialist, we decided to try conservative management first.
-For a chihuahua of Biscuit’s size, this approach can be highly effective because there is simply less weight on the joints.
-The plan included weight management to keep Biscuit at his ideal weight with zero tolerance for extra pounds, a glucosamine and chondroitin supplement to support joint health, controlled exercise that avoids high-impact activities like jumping, and occasional anti-inflammatory medication when he seems uncomfortable.
+For a chihuahua of Biscuit’,s size, this approach can be highly effective because there is simply less weight on the joints.
+The plan included weight management to keep Biscuit at his ideal weight with zero tolerance for extra pounds, a glucosamine and chondroitin supplement to support joint health, controlled exercise that avoids high-impact activities like jumping, and occasional anti-inflammatory medication when he seems uncomfortable. com/why-my-chihuahua-would-not-stop-licking-and-what-it-took-to-figure-it-out/” title=”Why My Chihuahua Would Not Stop Licking and”>Why My Chihuahua Would Not Stop Licking and.

 Surgical Options for Chihuahuas With Hip Dysplasia